 - Molar mass of Earth's air, 0.0289644 kg/mol

 - Universal gas constant for air, 8.31432 N·m /(mol·K)

 - Air temperature, К

 Default value for is 760 mmHg, i.e. standard barometric pressure, 101.325 kPa or 1 atmosphere.
 It also corresponds to 0 meters above sea level and can be left as is.
 Change the height (altitude above sea level) and temperature and get the results.
-Note, that this is theoretical value, in reality, atmosphere pressure is dependant not only on altitude and temperature, but on other factors such as humidity and weather conditions.
+Note that this is a theoretical value; in reality, atmosphere pressure depends not only on altitude and temperature but also on other factors such as humidity and weather conditions.